jwburney/Scoreboard-Data-Manager/README.md

 ## Easy Setup (For Non-Technical Users)

+For Windows Users:
+There is an executable file that you can run.
+It should have everything you need to get started.

+For other users:
 If you want to create a standalone executable file (.exe) that doesn't require Python to be installed:

 1. **Install PyInstaller**: